-Santosh T. Varghese, M.D. has served as our Vice President, Medical & Regulatory Affairs, Pharmacovigilance, and QA since October 2013.
-He served as our Vice President, Head of Medical Affairs, Pharmacovigilance, and Regulatory Compliance from July 2013 until October 2013, as our Head of Medical Affairs and Pharmacovigilance from April 2012 until July 2013, and as our Vice President, Head of Medical Affairs from March 2012 until April 2012.
+Santosh T. Varghese, M.D. has served as our Chief Medical Officer since January 2016.
+Dr. Varghese served as our Vice President, Medical & Regulatory Affairs, Pharmacovigilance, and QA from October 2013 until December 2015, as our Vice President, Head of Medical Affairs, Pharmacovigilance, and Regulatory Compliance from July 2013 until October 2013, as our Head of Medical Affairs and Pharmacovigilance from April 2012 until July 2013, and as our Vice President, Head of Medical Affairs from March 2012 until April 2012.
 Prior to this, Dr. Varghese was Senior Vice President, Medical Affairs at Elan Pharmaceuticals, a biopharmaceutical company, from January 2011 until March 2012.
 From April 2010 until January 2011, Dr. Varghese served as an executive consultant in the pharmaceutical industry for medical education and pharmaceutical companies.
 From June 2008 until April 2010, he was Vice President Primary Care & Cardiovascular in Global Medical Affairs at Schering-Plough Corporation (now Merck & Co.), a pharmaceutical company, in addition to other senior roles at Schering-Plough Corporation from May 2006 until June 2008.
 From November 2000 until May 2006, he held senior roles at Aventis and Sanofi-Aventis (now Sanofi SA), a pharmaceutical company.
 Dr. Varghese previously served on the board of directors of the American Lung Association-New York, and was an Adjunct Associate Professor at Touro University College of Medicine (now New York Medical College).
-Dr. Varghese is the co-author of over 50 publications in multiple therapeutic areas.
+Dr. Varghese is the co-author of abstracts and journal publications in multiple therapeutic areas.
 Dr. Varghese holds a B.S. in Biology from Pennsylvania State University and an M.D. from St. George's University School of Medicine.
 He completed his medical training in the Caribbean, United States, and United Kingdom.